ncatlab/nlab-content/pages/4013.md

 $$0 \times X \stackrel{\pi_1}{\to} X \stackrel{\xi}{\leftarrow} T X$$
 is a coproduct diagram, and the canonical map $X \to T X$ is a retraction of $\xi$.

-To bring actual toposes into the picture, Freyd adds some more axioms, but let's first take stock and see what this gives us.
+To bring actual toposes into the picture, Freyd adds some more axioms, but let's first take stock and see what this gives us so far.

 ## Basic consequences of the AT axioms